tdwg/tag/Charter.md

+tag-fs working copy of the TAG Charter: for review and annotation

-# Charter of the TDWG TAG
+# TDWG TAG

 ## Mission